evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro/_index.md

 ---
 title: Volkswagen ID.4 Pro
 linktitle: ID.4 Pro
-description: Volkswagen ID.4 Pro is an all-electric SUV with a WLTP range of up to 529 km (329 miles).
-EVKX.net have all the details.
+description: "Volkswagen ID.4 Pro is an all-electric SUV with a WLTP range of up to 529 km (329 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---